-These entitlements post-termination are subject to Ms. Wilson's continued duty of confidentiality, and her agreement not to solicit for a period of one year after any such termination any customer or any employee of the Corporation for the benefit or on behalf of any competing business nor attempt to direct any such customer or employee away from the Corporation.
+These entitlements post-termination are subject to Mr. Millaire-Morin's continued duty of confidentiality, and his agreement not to solicit for a period of one year after any such termination any customer or any employee of the Corporation for the benefit or on behalf of any competing business nor attempt to direct any such customer or employee away from the Corporation.